aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/ClusterId.md

 - Aurora Global Database (when supplying a global db endpoint, the driver considers them as a single cluster)

-> **Rule of thumb:** If the driver should track separate topology information and perform independent failover operations, use different `clusterId` values.
+> **Rule of thumb:** :thumbsup: If the driver should track separate topology information and perform independent failover operations, use different `clusterId` values.
 If instances share the same topology and failover domain, use the same `clusterId`.